huangli712/iQIST/docs/src/ch04/in_anydos.md

 You have to be very careful.
 Finally, recompiling the CT-QMC impurity solvers is necessary.

-> NOTE:
+!!! note

-> 1. Don't forget to set the *isscf* parameter to 2, or else the CT-QMC impurity solvers will skip the dynamical mean-field theory engine and perform one-shot calculation only.
+    1. Don't forget to set the *isscf* parameter to 2, or else the CT-QMC impurity solvers will skip the dynamical mean-field theory engine and perform one-shot calculation only.

-> 2. The HF-QMC impurity solver (the **DAISY** component) does not support this file/feature.
+    2. The HF-QMC impurity solver (the **DAISY** component) does not support this file/feature.

 **Format**